bmonikraj/sharkradar/README.md

 **The fundamental principle behind the architecture is a "publish/ask" mechanism**

 > **Service R(registry)** => "You *(microservices/applications/consumers)* give me your fitness report.
-If I receive, I will give you work to do based on your ability, I am not gonna ask you for it :no_mouth:.
+If I receive, I will give you work to do based on your ability, I am not gonna ask you for it :(.
 And if I don't receive it within time, you will not be considered for work until next report"

 > **Service D(discovery)** => "You want to know which of person can do the job in best way and how to reach him, ask me!
-I will tell you best person's address, ONLY :neutral_face:.
+I will tell you best person's address, ONLY -_-.
 I am not gonna take you there"

 **Service Registration**
  - Client (Microservice - who wants to be discoverable through shark radar)